-What is it like?
+What is St. John's like?

 Our 9:30 am Sunday service follows the more contemporary forms of worship and normally uses the Book of Alternative Services, with a blend of both traditional and contemporary music led by our Music Director and other members of the parish with both piano and organ.

 What about my children?